psychemedia/storytelling-notes/mr-fox.md

 [The original Blue Beard was Giles de Laval, Lord of Raiz, who was made Marshal of France in 1429, and in the reigns of Charles VI. and VII. distinguished himself by his courage against the English when they invaded France.
 The services that he rendered his country might have immortalised his name, had he not for ever blotted his glory by murders, impieties, and debaucheries.
 Mezeray says that he encouraged and maintained sorcerers to discover hidden treasures, and corrupted young persons of both sexes, that he might attach them to him, and afterwards killed them for the sake of their blood for his charms and incantations.
 At length, for some state crime against the Duke of Brittany, he was sentenced to be burnt alive in a field at Nantes in 1440.
 Holinshed notices another Blue Beard in the reign of Henry VI., anno 1450.
 Speaking of the committal of the Duke of Suffolk to the Tower, he says, "This doing so much displeased the people, that if politike provision had not been made, great mischief had immediately ensued.
 For the commons in sundry places of the realm assembled together in great companies, and chose to them a captain, whom they called Blue Beard; but ere they had attempted any enterprise, their leaders were apprehended, and so the matter pacified without any hurt committed."]
 ```

-The editor's response seems to provide the basis for the definition of the tale in Chambers' Enclyclopedia.
+The editor's response seems to provide the basis for the definition of the tale in Chambers' Encyclopedia.

 ```{admonition} In Chambers' Encyclopedia, 1868
 :class: dropdown